gherardovarando/nodag/README.md

-This repository contains fortran implementation of a proximal gradient method to estimate the structure of a strucural equation model (SEM) without imposing the acyclicity constraint.
+This repository contains fortran implementation of a proximal gradient method to estimate the structure of a structural equation model (SEM) without imposing the acyclicity constraint.
 See the preprint on [arXiv:2006.03005](https://arxiv.org/abs/2006.03005).

-The subrutine `NODAG` solve the following l1-penalized minus log-likelihood minimization:
+The subroutine `NODAG` solves the following l1-penalized minus log-likelihood minimization:

 ```